conscienceli/SeqNet/README.md

 ![Segmentation Result](./pics/seg.png)
 ![Classification Result](./pics/cls.png)

-Although I don't know the classification result is correct or not (as I don't have ground-truth label of this image), it seems nice for me.
+<ins>Although I don't know the classification result is correct or not (as I don't have ground-truth label of this image), it seems nice for me.</ins>

 ## Publication